GWU-Advanced-OS/project-project-gvisor/report.md

 ![overlayfs_diagram](research/overlay_constructs.jpg)

 The above image shows three layers.
 The bottom layer is the root directory of the application to be run and sandboxed by gVisor.
 This is called the `lowerdir` and represents the directory on the host OS.
 The container is mounted on `upperdir` and `merged`. `merged` is a slave mount, meaning that changes in the `lowerdir` will propagate towards `merged` but not the other way around. `merged` appears to be a full image/filesystem to the container.
 This is possible because any changes or additions to the filesystem are stored in `upperdir` so it still appears to have full access and control of its filesystem.
-This is useful because the container can make any changes and use the image at will without having to copy the entire directory into a new sandboxed filesystem.
+This is useful because the container can make any changes and use the image at will without having to copy the entire directory into a new sandboxed filesystem (See this [paper](https://www.usenix.org/system/files/hotstorage19-paper-koller.pdf) discussing overlay filesystems).

 ```
+// line 39 in gvisor/runsc/cmd/gofer.go
 type Gofer struct {
 	bundleDir string   //refers to the directory containing the executable code
 	ioFDs     intFlags //file descriptors used to communicate with 9p servers